Blog Post

 Fast forward to today, and the story has taken a remarkable turn.
 Advances in geochemical analysis and improved scientific methods have provided new insights into the origin of Stonehenge’s stones, particularly the Altar Stone.
 Researchers have determined that this unique stone, composed of fine-grained pale green sandstone with a high mica content, does not match the geology of Wales or Cornwall, as once thought.
 Instead, studies now strongly suggest that it originated in Scotland, a revelation that challenges long-held assumptions and lends credibility to my earlier hypothesis.

 The Altar Stone has always been an outlier in terms of its composition.
 Unlike the bluestones of Preseli or the massive Sarsens from the Marlborough Downs, its distinctive mica-rich material immediately set it apart.
-Early examinations by archaeologists like Richard Atkinson noted these differences but lacked the tools to trace their exact origin.
+Early examinations by archaeologists such as Richard Atkinson noted these differences but lacked the tools to trace their exact origins.
 It wasn’t until recent years that advanced geochemical fingerprinting techniques were applied, allowing scientists to identify its likely provenance with greater accuracy.

 One pivotal breakthrough came in 2016 when researchers conducted isotopic analysis on fragments of the Altar Stone.
 These tests revealed a chemical composition that closely matched sandstone formations found in southern Scotland.
 This discovery was groundbreaking, as it opened the door to a broader understanding of how far people in the Neolithic were willing to travel—or trade—to obtain materials for their monumental constructions.